TheRincon/gc_plotter/README.md

 4. Add a scale for size in b/n the plots on circular.
 5. mkdir tmp_$DATE and rm after use, unless the user wants to keep the files with "k" option.
 6. Proper options flags for bash?
+7. Add histo.r for histogram and further overlap OcculterCut.